crytic/optik/README.md

 - `inst`: reach code/instructions that have never been executed yet

 - `inst-sg`: reach new code/instructions while taking the contract's storage into consideration.
-If the same code can be reached with significant differences in the contents of the contract's storage, generate inputs for each case
+If the same code can be reached with significant differences in the contents of the contract's storage, generate inputs for each case.

 - `path`: reach new execution paths.
 An execution path is the ordered list of all branches taken when running an input and that directly depend on the input.
 There is often a quasi-infinite number of possible paths for a contract, so using this coverage mode will generate much more inputs that instruction-base coverage modes.
 While solving many paths can become a performance bottleneck, it also allows to find deeper bugs in statefull contracts. <br><br>
   <i>We recommend using `path` with a reduced sequence length for fuzzing inputs.
 For example start with `--seq-len 10` and either increase the number of transactions if `hybrid-echidna` terminates quickly enough, or decrease it if it gets stuck on solving too many inputs</i>